Have you ever recommended a company to a friend? Ever discouraged a friend from going with a certain company?

 The scale is typically broken down as follows:

 - Promoters (9 to 10): Customers who are not only satisfied, but enthusiastic, about your product.
 Most likely, they will continue to purchase and recommend the product to others.

 - Passives (7 to 8): Customers who are satisfied with the product, but not necessarily excited about it.
 They may or may not recommend the product to others.

 - Detractors (0 to 6): Customers who are dissatisfied with your product or with their experience with your organization.
 Detractors are unlikely to continue purchasing, much less recommend the product to others.

-So, what can you do to improve your company’s Network Promoter Score?
-Follow these 4 best practices:
+So, what can you do to improve your Net Promoter Score?
+Follow these four best practices: